jadounrahul/kartsnms/doc/Extensions/Applications.md

 (If you get error like "Can't locate LWP/Simple.pm". libwww-perl needs to be installed: apt-get install libwww-perl)

-2. Create the cache directory, '/var/cache/librenms/' and make sure that it is owned by the user running the SNMP daemon.
+2. Create the cache directory, '/var/cache/kartsnms/' and make sure that it is owned by the user running the SNMP daemon.
 ```
-mkdir -p /var/cache/librenms/
+mkdir -p /var/cache/kartsnms/
 ```

-3. On the device page in Librenms, edit your host and check the `Apache` under the Applications tab.
+3. On the device page in Kartsnms, edit your host and check the `Apache` under the Applications tab.

 ## Asterisk